marciopocebon/docker-remote-tls-terminator/README.md

 -------

 *   REMOTE_HOST = The remote host you wish to connect to
 *   REMOTE_PORT = The port on the remote host you wish to connect to.
-Defaults to 443
+Defaults to `443`
+*   BIND_TUNNEL_PORT = The port to bind the tunnel to inside the container.
+Defaults to `80`
+*   PROXY_MODE = The proxy mode to run HAProxy in.
+Defaults to `http`.
+Alternative value is `tcp`
+*   HEALTHCHECK = Healthcheck route (e.g. `/healthcheck/haproxy`).
+This is a healthcheck for the HAProxy process.
+Not the upstream service.
+When run in `http` mode the healthcheck is served inline on the `BIND_TUNNEL_PORT` port.
+When run in `tcp` mode the healthcheck is served on port `79`.
+Default is disabled (any value will enable).
 *   CERT_NAME = The name on the certificate to verify the host against.
-If no certificate name is provide no host verification is performed
+If no certificate name is provided no host verification is performed
 *   CA_FILE = A list of Certificate Authorities to verify the certificate against.
 Defaults to system CA's
 *   SNI_HOSTNAME = The hostname used as the Server Name Indicator.
-Defaults to REMOTE_HOST
+Defaults to `REMOTE_HOST`
 *   HAPROXY_BACKED_OPTIONS = Override all HAProxy backend options.
 If this option is set then all other options set are discarded.
 Defaults to `"${REMOTE_HOST}:${REMOTE_PORT}" ssl sni "${SNI_HOSTNAME}" verify required ${HOST_VERIFICATION} ca-file "${CA_FILE}" no-sslv3 no-tlsv10`